logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/list-table-grid/check-list-item-order/_index.md

 weight: 5
 aliases:
     - /TA_Automation/Topics/bia_check_list_item_order.html
+keywords: "check list item order, check if items in list box or combo box are arranged in specific order, check whetheritems in list box or combo box are arranged in specific sequence, verify if items in list box or combo box are arranged in specific order, "
 ---
-keyword: [check list item order, check if items in list box or combo box are arranged in specific order, check whetheritems in list box or combo box are arranged in specific sequence, verify if items in list box or combo box are arranged in specific order, ]
----

-# check list item order

 ## Description